ItsAsbreuk/itsa-mojitonthefly/README.md

 Usage step 1:
 -------------

-Once `itsa-mojitonthefly` is installed in your application, you must add its functionality inside `app.js`, by defining the statement:
+Once `itsa-mojitonthefly-addon` is installed in your application, you must add its functionality inside `app.js`, by defining the statement:
 _mojitOnthefly.extend(app, libmojito)_.
 `example app.js:`